Brewers vs. White Sox Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Brandon Woodruff (1-1) will take to the mound for the Brewers and make his fourth start of the season.
+- The Brewers will send Freddy Peralta (8-8) to the mound for his 23rd start this season.

-- Woodruff has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent